 The remainder of the paper has the following structure.
 Section 2 explains our methods.
-Section 3 discusses the context in which we apply these methods and the data setup.
-Section 4 presents our results and discussion, focussing firstly on identification of the effects of school performance on house prices, and then considering the role of value-added and school composition in this relationship.
+Section 3 discusses the context in which we apply our approach and the data setup.
+Section 4 presents our results and discussion, focusing firstly on identification of the effects of school performance on house prices, and then considering the role of value-added and school composition in this relationship.
 Finally, Section 5 provides some concluding discussions.

-2. Empirical strategy
+2. Empirical Strategy

-2.1.
 Methodological framework